Nonparabolic dispersion of charge carriers in CsPbI$_3$ in the orthorhombic phase: Introduction

 However, these experimental studies should be supported by theoretical analysis.
 The relevance of such theoretical studies is due to the fact that the commonly used effective mass model no longer holds at those energies, and the dispersion curves assume a non-parabolic shape~\cite{ekenberg_nonparabolicity_1989, tomic_influence_2004, PhysRevB.99.085207}.
 Additionally, no comprehensive theory describing the nonparabolicity of the charge carrier dispersion in perovskites has been proposed so far, despite the importance of the effect on the optical properties of the material.

 This paper is dedicated to the development of the theoretical model that describes the nonparabolic dispersion of the charge carriers in lead halide perovskites.
-We propose an approach based on the DFT calculation of the electronic band structure of CsPbI$_3$ in the orthorhombic phase~\cite{nestoklon_tight-binding_2021, kirstein_lande_2022, nestoklon_tailoring_2023, pankin1, pankin2, pankin3, pankin4, pankin5,Sutton2018_CsPbI3_effective_mass}.
-The data obtained from this calculation is used to determine the energy range in which the effective mass model for the charge carriers is applicable.
-Then, a novel theoretical model is constructed using the results of the DFT calculation that can describe the dispersion dependences of the electrons and the holes with greater precision in a greater range of energies compared to the effective mass model.
+We propose an approach based on the DFT calculations of the electronic band structure of CsPbI$_3$ in the orthorhombic phase.
+The basic principles of such calculations for the lead-halide perovskites and other crystals can be found in Refs.~\cite{nestoklon_tight-binding_2021, kirstein_lande_2022, nestoklon_tailoring_2023, pankin1, pankin2, pankin3, pankin4, pankin5, Sutton2018_CsPbI3_effective_mass}.
+The data obtained from thes calculations are used to determine the energy range in which the effective mass model for the charge carriers is applicable.
+Then, a phenomenological model is suggested, which can describe the dispersion dependences of the electrons and the holes with greater precision in a greater range of energies compared to the effective mass model.